Short rank-metric codes and scattered subspaces

 The keystone to achieve all this is the construction of a family of $(m+2)$-dimensional scattered linear sets of the projective plane $\PG(2,q^m)$, whose underlying vector spaces turn out to be linear cutting blocking sets of $\mathbb{F}^3_{q^m}$, and then elaborating on the link between these objects and rank-metric codes.

-Further computational research suggests the existence of $[m+2,3]_{q^m/q}$ minimal rank codes of this type also for other values of $m$ and $q$.
+Further computational research suggests the existence of $[m+2,3]_{q^m/q}$ minimal rank codes of this type also for other values of $m$ and $q$, for instance for $m=5$ and $q=4$.
 For this reason we think it would be interesting to push forward in the study of this family.
-Also it would be of a certain interest to look for other examples of maximum scattered linear subspaces in $V(r,q^m)$ when $rm$ is odd and $(r,m) \notin \{(3,3),(3,5)\}$.
+Also it would be of a certain interest to look for other examples of maximum scattered linear subspaces in $\mathbb{F}_{q^m}^r$ when $rm$ is odd and $(r,m) \notin \{(3,3),(3,5)\}$.

-A parameter analysis shows the codes are surely new except for the case when $m=5$ and $q=p^{15h+s}$ with $p=2,3$ and $(s,15)=1$.
-In such cases, indeed, they have same parameters of the examples ensuing from the construction exhibited in \cite[Theorem 5.1]{BartoliCsajbokMarinoTrombetti2021}.

-We conclude by pointing out that it might be an interesting point for future research to study whether or not these examples fall within the described infinite family.